-Where did SLeM come from?
-It was there all of a sudden in 2005, as if it was always there.
-Hardly anyone knows the history of trials and errors that preceded its existence.
-Research and attempts into what landscape-theater could be already began in 1996.
-According to SLeM, landscape-theater is a form of location theater in which the landscape is temporally influenced, transformed and can be provided with new significance.
-Landscape-theater operates on the periphery of daily reality.
-A landscape is created or transformed, and in order to shift perspectives, alienated and charged with theatrical and/or musical elements.
-The public can be spectator and participant simultaneously.
-This allows for the release of ‘social energy’ which can lead to surprising results.
+According to SLeM, landscape-theater is a form of site-specific theater, in which the landscape is temporally influenced, transformed and can provide a new meaning.
+Landscape-theater operates at the interface of everyday reality.
+For a production, a landscape is created or transformed and in favor of shifting perspectives the landscape is alienated and charged with theatrical and/or musical elements.
+The public can be spectator and participant at the same time.
+Through this merging, ‘social energy’ is released which can lead to surprising outcomes.

-Initially there was only an idea, simply because a landscape architect (Bruno Doedens, DS landschapsarchitecten) and a theater director (Frits Vogels, Griftheater) thought that collaboration might produce something.
-This was the conclusion, after a coincidental encounter at a lecture in the Theater Institute.
+Initially there is only the understanding, simply because a landscape architect (Bruno Doedens, DS landschapsarchitecten) and a theater director (Frits Vogels, Griftheater) thought that collaboration might produce something.
+This was all the result of a coincidental meeting at a lecture in the Theater Institute.
+But what is coincidence?

-Project Nr.
-1 is 'Prachtgleis', the birth of a park in Berlin (design: DS landschapsarchitecten).
-We returned to the location of this future park regularly for seven years to record its transformation on film.
+Project No. 1 is 'Prachtgleis', the genesis of a park in Berlin (design: DS landschapsarchitecten).
+The video registration of the transformation of this future park required a regular travelling for 7 years to the specific site.

 The first years

-Also in 2001, the brothers Doedens (Dominique en Bruno) enticed the whole village of Heeten to turn itself into a sea of sunflowers.
-Speaking of social energy!
+Also in 2001: the brothers Doedens (Dominique en Bruno) tempt the inhabitants of Heeten to turn the whole village into a sea of Sunflowers.
+Social energy!

-The pioneering years came to an end in 2003: the Potsdamerplatz park was finally completed.
-DS and Grif worked together one last time.
-A live performance and the first showing of the film about the transformation of the area concluded seven years of experimentation.
+The pioneering years ended in 2003: finally the Potsdamerplatz park is completed.
+DS and Grif are working together for one last time.
+A live performance and the premiere of the film about the transformation of the place concluded seven years of experimentation.

 Oerol and More

-Bruno became impatient.
-Something had to happen.
-He had an idea, to place 7,500 four-meter high plastic pipes in the sand on the shoreline.
-The ‘Dansendwoud’ was made in four days with the help of the Oerol public: the reeds swayed in wind and sea and it was a resounding success (2005).
+Bruno is getting impatient.
+Something must happen.
+In 2005, he gets the idea to place 7500 four-meter high PVC pipes in the sand on the beach.
+The ‘Dansendwoud’ (dancing forest) is realized in four days with the help of the Oerol public: the swaying pipes move in the wind and sea.
+It is a tremendous success.

-Naturally, SLeM has grown a great deal over the years, both artistically and organizationally.
+During all these years SLeM obviously grew remarkably, both artistically as organizationally.
 As initiators, we were all members of the foundation’s board.
-This was an untenable situation for subsidizers, which is why the board of trustees was established.
-In 2006, we had already decided that as SLeM’s planner Bruno should be its artistic leader.
-The consequence of this was that he was also financially responsible for the projects he initiated.
-With the exception of the subsidized project Jaaringen, all projects since 2007 have for the most part been cost-effective because of the sale of objects (the glass shells from Zomersprookjes, steel silhouettes from Opdrift and the Windnomaden paintings).
+However, this is an untenable situation for subsidizers.
+Thus, a supervisory board is elected.
+In 2006, we decide that as SLeM’s planner and leader Bruno should be the artistic director.
+With the consequence that he will ensure financing for the projects put forward by him.
+Apart from the subsidized project Jaaringen, he sees, from 2007 onwards the opportunity to let every project be mostly be self-sustaining through the sale of objects (the glass shells from Zomersprookjes, steel silhouettes from Opdrift and the Windnomaden paintings).

-A steady, unselfish group around SLeM forms the SLeM team.
-They do this work because they believe in SLeM’s projects, certainly not for any financial rewards.
+A steady altruistic group around SLeM forms the SLeM team.
+They do so because they believe in the projects of SLeM’s and certainly not out of material gain.

-The art is to reveal the essence of a landscape through art.
-By transforming it, by letting events take place that have either a lasting or temporary effect on it.
+The art is to reveal the essence of a landscape.
+By transforming it, by letting events take place that affect the landscape, permanently or temporarily.
 SLeM has set itself the goal to make the ordinary extraordinary, to amaze and alienate.
-Landscape theater forces the visitor to experience the landscape with other ‘eyes’ and other ‘hands’.
-New mental landscapes.
-Spaces that are allied to memories, crop up through disorientation.
+Landscape-theater triggers the visitor to experience the landscape with other ‘eyes’ and ‘hands’.
+Beacsue of this alienation, new mental landscapes arise, spaces that are bounded by memories.
 The temporary landscape disappears, is cleared away, washed down, blown away.
-But memories know no time and they are stored in these landscapes.
-The fast time of theater becomes slow time.
-A newly dreamed landscape arises that can always be evoked.
+But memories know no time, the landscape mountains memories.
+The short time of theater becomes long time.
+A newly dreamed landscape arises that can always be called up.
 It has become a place instilled with memory.
 (Gert Hage in Temporary Landscapes, SLeM/Thieme, 2009).